 Segments are custom subsets of data, or data filtered by rules that you create.
 Segments are based on hits, visits, and visitors.
 For example, you can run a Pages Report and then apply a Visitors from Mobile Devices segment.

-Unified Analytics segmentation lets you build, manage, share, and apply powerful, focused audience segments to your reports using Analytics capabilities, the Adobe Marketing Cloud, Adobe Target, and other integrated Adobe products.
+Unified Analytics segmentation lets you build, manage, share, and apply powerful, focused audience segments to your reports using Analytics capabilities, the Adobe Experience Cloud, Adobe Target, and other integrated Adobe products.

 Analytics segmentation includes the Segment Builder to construct segments and run a pre-test, and the Segment Manager to collect, tag, approve, set security, and share segments across your organization.